chandini2595/CMPE_258_FORMIQ_INTELLIGENT_RECEIPT_PARSER/README.md

 Deployed entirely on Hugging Face Spaces, FormIQ demonstrates production-ready deployment with MLOps practices including modular retraining, centralized inference, and evaluation monitoring.

+## Introduction

+Receipt digitization presents unique challenges due to the variability in document formats, inclusion of handwritten annotations, and degradation of print quality over time.
+Traditional OCR tools often fail to produce semantically structured outputs, and layout-based deep learning models require large annotated datasets and complex training pipelines.

+FormIQ addresses these limitations through a lightweight, modular pipeline that integrates a state-of-the-art OCR engine (PP-OCRv4), an instruction-tuned large language model (Perplexity API), and serverless storage (Amazon DynamoDB) to automate the extraction and structuring of data from receipts and form-like documents.

+The project aims to provide a reproducible and cost-effective solution that can generalize across diverse layouts without requiring bounding box annotations or heavy infrastructure.
+Results show 84% success on handwritten totals, 92% valid structured outputs, and real-time chatbot response latency of approximately 1.3 seconds.
+The system is deployed using Hugging Face Spaces and adheres to MLOps best practices, including modular retraining, result visualization, and infrastructure-as-code readiness.

+## Related Work

+Traditional document processing systems often rely on rule-based OCR tools like Tesseract, which lack semantic understanding and struggle with handwritten or low-quality text.
+While layout-aware models such as LayoutLMv2 and LayoutLMv3 have demonstrated strong performance on structured document tasks, they typically require bounding box annotations and fine-tuning on large, domain-specific datasets—making them resource-intensive and less suitable for rapid prototyping.

+FormIQ departs from these methods by employing a text-first, structure-later approach that decouples layout parsing from semantic understanding.
+This architecture allows the use of a powerful instruction-tuned LLM (via the Perplexity API) to semantically map raw OCR text to a strict JSON schema without annotated layout data.

+Compared to commercial APIs like Amazon Textract or Google Document AI, which offer high accuracy but limited flexibility, FormIQ is open-source, modular, and cloud-native.
+It prioritizes reproducibility, cost-efficiency, and alignment with MLOps workflows over proprietary performance.
+Our system's unique combination of PaddleOCR, Perplexity API, and real-time FastAPI-based interaction positions it as a flexible alternative for academic and lightweight enterprise use cases.

+## Data

+FormIQ uses a combination of real and synthetic receipt images in PNG, JPG, and PDF formats.
+The dataset consists of approximately 300 receipts, covering a range of formats including printed, handwritten, faded, and annotated receipts.
+Real-world examples were sourced from public datasets such as SROIE and FUNSD, while synthetic data was generated using templated renderings and handwritten overlays to emulate realistic variations.

+Each receipt contains fields such as vendor name, date, item list, total amount, and taxes.
+These documents are processed without bounding box annotations, as the pipeline uses a layout-agnostic strategy that relies on OCR text followed by LLM-based structuring.

+All images are preprocessed using grayscale conversion, 300 DPI resampling, auto-rotation, and deskewing to optimize OCR quality.
+No explicit labeling was required due to the use of an instruction-aligned LLM (Perplexity API) for semantic mapping.

+For training and evaluating the CNN classifier used in the demo module, a synthetic dataset of 600 document images was created, evenly distributed across three classes: Invoice, Misc Document, and Purchase Order.
+This dataset was used to demonstrate model behavior and visualize performance metrics within the Streamlit interface.

+## Methods

+FormIQ is built on a modular, cloud-native architecture that separates concerns across OCR extraction, LLM-based structuring, and interactive querying.
+This design enables flexibility, low maintenance overhead, and reproducibility—all aligned with MLOps best practices.

+1. **OCR Extraction**: The pipeline begins with image preprocessing (grayscale, deskewing, 300 DPI resampling) to standardize inputs.
+Text is extracted using PP-OCRv4, which is optimized for multilingual and handwritten documents.
+Tesseract 5 serves as a fallback for high-quality printed text.

+2. **Semantic Structuring via LLM**: The raw OCR output is passed to the Perplexity API, an instruction-tuned LLM that transforms unstructured text into a canonical JSON schema containing fields like vendor, items, date, and total.
+A retry mechanism ensures that non-conformant outputs are corrected through re-prompting.

+3. **Data Storage**: Structured data is stored in Amazon DynamoDB, using a schema-flexible NoSQL model.
+This supports millisecond-scale retrieval and is optimized for PartiQL-based querying.

+4. **Interactive Chatbot (FastAPI)**: The FastAPI backend serves as a bridge between the frontend UI and DynamoDB.
+It receives natural language queries, translates them into PartiQL, and returns formatted responses via a Streamlit-integrated chatbot.

+5. **Model Training Module**: A CNN model was trained on a synthetic three-class dataset to demonstrate model evaluation.
+Key metrics (accuracy, loss, confusion matrix) are plotted in real-time within the UI, supporting transparency and experimentation.

+6. **Deployment**: The full system is deployed on Hugging Face Spaces for easy access and reproducibility.
+The project structure supports integration with CI/CD, monitoring tools, and future auto-retraining pipelines.

+Alternative approaches, such as layout-aware transformers (e.g., LayoutLMv3), were considered but not used due to their annotation requirements.
+The chosen approach balances performance, interpretability, and accessibility on a student budget.

+## Experiments

+We conducted a series of experiments to evaluate the performance, robustness, and reliability of each component in the FormIQ pipeline.

+**OCR Performance**
+PP-OCRv4 and Tesseract 5 were benchmarked on 100 receipts (50 printed, 50 handwritten).
+PP-OCRv4 achieved 84% accuracy on handwritten receipts, while Tesseract reached only 54%.
+Average word recall was 90% with PP-OCRv4, demonstrating its effectiveness in low-contrast scenarios.

+**LLM Structuring**
+Using the Perplexity API, 92% of structured outputs were valid JSON on the first attempt.
+A retry mechanism ensured 100% correction for malformed responses.
+Field coverage was 95%, confirming reliable extraction of vendor, date, items, and totals.

+**Chatbot Responsiveness**
+Latency tests showed an average response time of 1.31 seconds per query.
+FastAPI routing and PartiQL execution maintained sub-second speeds, while LLM processing accounted for the bulk of the response time.
+This validates the system’s real-time interaction capability.

+**CNN Classification**
+A CNN classifier trained on a 3-class synthetic dataset reached 82% accuracy and a macro F1-score of 0.93 after 10 epochs.
+The confusion matrix revealed that “Misc Doc” and “Invoice” were occasionally confused due to shared tabular structures.
+Training metrics were visualized live within the Streamlit interface.

+**Ablation Studies**
+Removing key components showed measurable performance drops:
+- Without preprocessing: OCR accuracy dropped by 12%
+- Without grayscale normalization: 11% of totals were missed
+- Without retry logic: JSON validity decreased by 8%

+**Observation from Experiments**
+The experiments confirm that FormIQ delivers robust end-to-end document understanding, supported by careful preprocessing, semantic interpretation via LLMs, real-time query capabilities, and transparent model training visualizations.

 ## Table of Contents

 - [Features](#features)